meows/racket/docs/challenge-9.md

 ## The Fibonacci Sequence

-The Fibonacci sequence is a well known series of numbers named after an Italian mathematician nammed Leonard Fibonacci, and it looks like:
+The Fibonacci sequence is a well known series of numbers named after an Italian mathematician named after Leonard Fibonacci, and it looks like:

 `0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144...`